When is guardianship or conservatorship appropriate?

 Guardianship is when someone is appointed by the court to become a guardian of a person who can not make decisions for himself or herself.
 This person is usually referred to as an incapacitated person or the ward.
 Filing for guardianship can range in type, depending on the circumstance.

-The textbook definition of an incapacitated person is an individual to whom a guardian has been appointed too.
+The textbook definition of an incapacitated person is an individual to whom a guardian has been appointed.
 Not only because of old age but to be considered an incapacitated person, the individual must have a clinically diagnosed condition that results in an inability to receive and evaluate information.
 They also can't communicate decisions to such an extent that the individual cannot meet essential requirements for physical health, safety, or self-care, even with appropriate technological assistance.

 If necessary, the guardianship has the right to take away the incapacitated person’s authority to make decisions about his or her healthcare, support, and welfare.
 The incapacitated person might retain the right to make some decisions, but not others.

 A prime example would be an incapacitated person suffering from Alzheimer’s Disease or Dementia, who doesn’t have the competency to make those decisions for themselves anymore.

 Examples of decisions that a guardian can make are medical, where the person will live, and what daily activities to attend.
 A guardian must take into account the preferences of the incapacitated person and act in the best interest of their wants and needs at all times.
 The guardian must report to the court annually about the incapacitated person.
-Learn more responsibilities of a Guardian.
+Learn more about the responsibilities of a Guardian.

 What is a Conservatorship?